 Gogi Berry plants can easily be grown in containers on your deck or patio.
 Goji plant roots like to grow deep, but the plant itself will stop growing once the roots touch the bottom of the container, so they won’t grow as large as the plants grow in the ground.
 One advantage is that you may very well see goji berries in the first or second season, rather than the third, which is normally the case when they are grown in the ground.

-So you’ve received your bare root plants.
-They will survive for awhile without being planted, but we recommend that you plant them as soon as possible.
-We also suggest that you get them established inside, in a sunny location, before moving them outside, also to a sunny location.
-Your Goji plant will appreciate some afternoon shade if you live in a very hot climate (Temps above 100°F).
+Your bare root plants will survive for a while without being planted, but we recommend you plant them as soon as possible.
+We also suggest that you get them established inside, in a sunny location, before moving them outdoors to a sunny location.
+Your Goji plant will appreciate some afternoon shade if you live in a very hot climate (temps above 100°F).

 - Place the bare root plants in a jar or container with room-temperature water and allow them to soak for about 15-minutes.

 - Prepare your container.
-We recommend a container at least as deep as a five-gallon bucket, but it does not have to be wide.
-Your container or pot should have drainage holes in the bottom (if it doesn’t—make some), so you may also want to provide a drain pan for the container to sit in.
+We recommend a pot at least as deep as a five-gallon bucket, but it does not have to be wide.
+Your container or pot should have drainage holes in the bottom (if it doesn’t make some), so you may also want to provide a drain pan for the container to sit in.

 - Mix about 1/3 sand to 2/3 soil in order to provide the best growing medium and drainage, though any good potting soil will work.
-In hot, dry areas, we recommend Premier Pro-Mix Ultimate Container Mix.
 Fill the container, leaving 2 to 3-inches at the top.

 - Dig a hole in the middle of the container a couple of inches deeper than to the crown of the plant (where the roots meet the stem), pushing loose soil back in until with the roots lightly resting on the soil in the hole, the crown is level with the top of the soil.